Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/trouble-in-otari/drow-warrior.md

   - name: "Quick Draw"
     desc: "⬻  The drow warrior draws a weapon using the [[Interact]] action, then Strikes with that weapon."
   - name: "Skewer"
     desc: "⬺  The drow warrior Strikes with their rapier, and they gain a +1 circumstance bonus to the attack roll.
-If they succeed, the target takes 1d6 (1d6) [[persistent damage|persistent bleed damage]]."
+If they succeed, the target takes 1d6 (1d6) [[rules/conditions.md#Persistent%20Damage|persistent bleed damage]]."

 ac: 18